renegade-fi/renegade-docs/docs.renegade.fi/docs/core-concepts/mpc-explainer.md

 ## Using MPC for Dark Pools

-In the context of a dark pool, the use of MPC is pretty natural: The private inputs are each trader's personal order book, and the output of the MPC is a list of any tokens that have been swapped as a result of executing the matching engine on the pairs of order books.
+In the context of a dark pool, the use of MPC is natural: The private inputs are each trader's personal order book, and the output of the MPC is a list of any tokens that have been swapped as a result of executing the matching engine on the pairs of order books.

 <Figure
   LightImage={MatchingEngineLight}